This

 the late eighties and nineties the congregation grew.
 We had a thriving Sunday

-school, Boys Brigade, and youth Club.
+school, Boys Brigade, and youth club.
 The church went through radical

 modernisation, this included, modern central heating, a small upper gallery, an